-Equipment Essentials:
+Equipment Essentials

-What We Will Provide:
+What We Provide:

-Safety is our prime objective so we only use top spec equipment, as these adventure trips have been structured to minimise risk, yet still keep the adrenalin pumping and having fun.
-The Mekong River over this section is a Grade 1 to 2 river with only a few rapids and is passable by powered river boats with a shallow draft, but in the rainy season (June to October) the sheer volume of flood water increases the current and skims you along at an impressive 8 km/hour, so not a lot of strenuous paddling required, but it can present some unique challenges.
+The Mekong River over this 300+ kms section is only a Grade 1 to 2 river with just a few rapids which are passable by powered river boats with a shallow draft.
+But in the Monsoon season (June to October) the sheer volume of flood water significantly increases the current and will skim you along at an impressive 8 – 10 km/hour, so not a lot of strenuous paddling required, but it can present some unique challenges.

 Each kayak also has an emergency throw rope, which your guide will demonstrate how to use before you set off.